leonardobertolani/temperatures/README.md

 This function goes to $T_{env}$ when time goes to infinity, and equals $T_{init}$ at the starting point $T(0)$.
 It seems to work fine!

-The `object_environment.py` python script uses this analytical result to plot the $T(t)$ graph of a general object, wrapping it into a Tkinter GUI that let you play with the properties of the system.
+Starting from this analytical solution I wrote the `object_environment.py` python script, that simply reads the properties of the system from some input-boxes and then plot the curve of the function.